-2006-2007 In this issue:
+In this issue:

 - New faculty

-- Faculty Research
+- Faculty research

 - Alumni news

 - Lots of photos!

-Faculty

-Mark Abbott

-Associate Professor

-Thomas Anderson

-Professor

-Daniel Bain

-Assistant Professor

-Rosemary Capo

-Associate Professor

-Mark Collins

-Lecturer

-Emily Elliott

-Assistant Professor

-William Harbert

-Associate Professor

-Charles Jones

-Michael Ramsey

-Associate Professor

-Michael Rosenmeier

-Assistant Professor

-Ian Skillina

-Assistant Professor

-Brian Stewart

-Chair and Associate Professor

-Staff

-Dolly Chavez

-Receptionist/Secretary

-Deanna Hitchcock

-Academic Administrator

-Lorrie Robbins

-Department Administrator
+Faculty Mark Abbott Associate Professo Thomas Anderson Professor Daniel Bain Assistant Professor Rosemary Capo Associate Professor Mark Collins Lecturer Emily Elliott Assistant Professor William Harbert Associate Professor Charles Jones Tecturer Michael Ramsey Associate Professo Michael Rosenmeier Accistant Professor lan Skillina Assistant Professor Brian Stewart Chair and Associate Professor Staff Dolly Chavez Receptionist/Secretary Deanna Hitchcock Academic Administrator Lorrie Robbins Department Administrator

-Department of Geology & Planetary Science

-University of Pittsburgh 4107 O'Hara Street 200 SRCC

-Pittsburgh PA 15260 412-624-8780
+Department of Geology & Planetary Science University of Pittsburgh 200 SRCC 4107 O'Hara Street Pittsburgh PA 15260 412-624-8780 FAX: 412-624-3914 www.geology.pitt.edu

-FAX: 412-624-3914

-www.geology.pitt.edu

 Geology & Planetary Science Newsletter

-Bezymianny Volcano in Kamchatka, Russia, where PhD candidate Adam Carter uses thermal infrared satellite data in combination with field-based methods to track thermal changes at the volcano.
-Two New Faculty Join Geology & Planetary Science In January 2007, the Department of Geology and Planetary Science grew in number and in stature with the arrival of Drs.
+Klyuchevskoy Volcano in Kamchatka, Russia, where PhD candidate Shellie Rose uses thermal infrared satellite data in combination with field-based methods to track thermal changes at the volcano.

+Two New Faculty Join Geology & Planetary Science

+In January 2007, the Department of Geology and Planetary Science grew in number and in stature with the arrival of Drs.
 Emily Elliott and Daniel Bain from Menlo Park, California, where both had completed postdoctoral appointments with the U.S. Geological Survey.
 Prior to working at USGS, Bain and Elliott received their doctorates from Johns Hopkins University in the Department of Geography and Environmental Engineering.
-There they worked in Dr. Grace Brush's lab group, which is Brasile las greap, willsille noted for its research on the Chesapeake Bay watershed.
+There they worked in Dr. Grace Brush's lab group, which is noted for its research on the Chesapeake Bay watershed.
 Elliott and Bain bring a variety of experiences and new expertise in geological and environmental science, complementing the department's existing strengths and extending its research focus to additional important contemporary issues.

 Dr. Elliott, who grew up in southern Maryland, is an emerging national expert on the sources and fate of air pollution.
 Pittsburgh is ground zero for atmospheric pollution as regional coal combustion provides electric power for a significant portion of the U.S. As a result, soils in the Pittsburgh region receive some of the highest loads of atmospherically deposited mercury, nitrogen, and other coal combustion by-products in the country.
 Dr. Elliott's research makes her uniquely qualified to address this deposition, as she is completing a national study of the isotopic concentration of nitrate (nitrogen and oxygen) in precipitation.
 Characterization of these isotopic compositions provides unprecedented information on the sources of air pollution and the processes determining the fate of this contamination in the atmosphere.

 Dr. Bain, a native of southeastern Ohio, brings a wealth of research experience in geomorphology, geochemistry, and hydrology to the Department.
 Dr. Bain's postdoctoral work with the USGS focused on water-geochemical interactions in two very different settings.
-One aspect characterized the isotopic systematics of the oxidation of chromium via Letter from the Chair Dear Alumni and Friends:
+One aspect characterized the isotopic systematics of (continued on page 2)